Skip to content

 Request lifecycle

-Request lifecycle: client → CORS → auth → policy → handler, with fan-out to Postgres, Neo4j, Redis, and LLM/tool providers; response streams back.
+Request lifecycle: client → CORS → auth → policy → handler, with fan-out to Postgres, the Context Engine, Redis, and LLM/tool providers; response streams back.

 Key properties: